-USDA has authority to distribute emergency payments to farmers with "Section 32" and CCC funds.
-While both Section 32 and CCC have broad authority to support U.S. agriculture, the majority of their activities are required under various statutes.
-However, in annual appropriations acts since FY2012 (most recently, Section 715 of the enacted FY2017 appropriations, P.L.
-115-31), Congress has prohibited the use of appropriated funds to pay for salaries and expenses needed to operate a farm disaster program under either of these two funding sources.21
+USDA has discretionary authority to distribute emergency payments to farmers with "Section 32" and CCC funds.22 While both Section 32 and CCC have broad authority to support U.S. agriculture, the majority of their activities are required under various statutes, such as omnibus farm bills.23 Beginning in FY2012, annual appropriations acts limited USDA's discretionary use of CCC and Section 32.
+The FY2018 omnibus appropriation removed this limitation for CCC and allowed for limited carryover funding under Section 32 to be used pending congressional notification.

-- USDA's Section 32 program is funded by a permanent appropriation of 30% of the previous year's customs receipts, and funds are used for a variety of activities, including child nutrition programs, the purchase of commodities for domestic food programs, and farm disaster relief.
+- USDA's Section 32 program is funded by a permanent appropriation of 30% of the previous year's customs receipts, and funds are used for a variety of activities, including child nutrition programs, the purchase of commodities for domestic food programs, and farm disaster assistance.
 The statutory authority is Section 32 of the Agricultural Adjustment Act Amendment of 1935 (P.L.
 74-320, 7 U.S.C.
 612c).
-The authority to provide disaster relief is attributed to Clause 3 of Section 32, which provides that funds "shall be used to re-establish farmers' purchasing power by making payments in connections with the normal production."
-Section 32 was most recently used for disaster payments when USDA made payments of \$348 million for 2009 crop losses for rice, upland cotton, soybeans, and sweet potatoes. - The CCC is the funding mechanism for the mandatory subsidy payments that farmers receive.
-It was federally chartered by the CCC Charter Act of 1948 (P.L.
-80-806).
-The authority to provide disaster relief is attributed to Section 5 of the act (15 U.S.C.
-714c), which authorizes the CCC to support the prices of agricultural commodities through loans, purchases, payments, and other operations.23
+The authority to provide disaster assistance is attributed to clause 3 of Section 32, which provides that funds "shall be used to re-establish farmers' purchasing power by making payments in connections with the normal production."
+The FY2018 omnibus (§715, P.L.
+115-141) limits clause 3 to carryover funding of no more than \$350 million following a two-week advance notice to Congress. - The CCC serves as the funding institution for carrying out federal farm support programs, such as commodity price support and production programs, conservation programs, disaster assistance, agricultural research, and bioenergy development.
+It is federally chartered by the CCC Charter Act of 1948 (P.L.
+80-806), as amended.
+The authority to provide disaster assistance is attributed to Section 5 of the act (15 U.S.C.
+714c), which, among other activities, authorizes the CCC to support the prices of agricultural commodities through loans, purchases, payments, and other operations.